 - 1. All site walks shall meet the minimum width and slope requirements in accordance with the ADA. - 2.
 All site accessibility ramps shall meet the minimum width, slope, landing and railing requirements in accordance with the ADA.
-All details shall be provided on the plans. - 3.
-Details shall be provided on the plans for all proposed surface improvements including curbs, gutters, flatwork, drainage facilities, lighting, striping and other surface improvements. - 4.
+All details shall be provided on the plans.

+- 3. Details shall be provided on the plans for all proposed surface improvements including curbs, gutters, flatwork, drainage facilities, lighting, striping and other surface improvements. - 4.
 Outlines for all above-grade features shall be shown and labeled on the plans, including buildings, building doors, trash enclosures, signs, above-ground utilities and other above-grade features. - 5.
-No site access stairs or ramps shall begin within 2 feet from the back of a public sidewalk maintain a 2-foot level area behind back of public sidewalk. - F. On-Site Grading Review.
+No site access stairs or ramps shall begin within 2 feet from the back of a public sidewalk maintain a 2-foot level area behind back of public sidewalk. - H. On-Site Grading Review.
 Elements of on-site grading, as described above, will be reviewed by the Department as follows: - 1.
 Subdivision Grading.
 Any elements of grading and/or drainage design which will serve more than one lot shall be considered part of the "subdivision" improvements, will be bonded for if not completed prior to map recordation, and will be shown on the Improvement Plans and the Record Drawings. - 2.
 Non-subdivision Grading.
-All other lot grading may be shown on a separate planset if desired.
-It does not need to be bonded for, and it will not need to be shown on the Improvement Plans and the Record Drawings.
+All other lot grading may be shown on a separate plan set if desired.
+It does not need to be shown on the Improvement Plans and the Record Drawings.
+A bond for the proposed non-subdivision grading may be required to ensure that the work, if not completed in accordance with the approved plans, will be corrected to eliminate hazardous conditions (1997 UBC, Appendix Chapter 33, Section 3311).
 If this lot grading requires substantial change during construction, it will be treated as a plan revision.
-At the completion of project construction, the Project Engineer will certify to the

-Department that the (non-subdivision) lot grading "substantially conforms to the plans approved on \\\(date)\\\ including any approved revisions."
+At the completion of project construction, the Project Engineer will certify to the Department that the (non-subdivision) lot grading "substantially conforms to the plans approved on (date) including any approved revisions."